refgenie/refgenie/docs/usage.md

     add                 Add local asset to the config file. remove              Remove a local asset.
     getseq              Get sequences from a genome.
-    tag                 Assign a selected tag to an asset.
+    tag                 Tag an asset.
+    id                  Return the asset digest.
+    subscribe           Add a refgenieserver URL to the config. unsubscribe         Remove a refgenieserver URL from the config

 optional arguments:
   -h, --help            show this help message and exit